The 30-Day Challenge: Why One Month Can Transform Your Habits

 Lally's research showed that automaticity (how automatic the behavior feels) increases most rapidly in the first 30 days, then continues to grow but at a slower rate.
 This means the first month delivers the biggest returns on your consistency investment.

-Short Enough to Commit
+What is Short Enough to Commit?

 The flip side matters too: 30 days is short enough to maintain full commitment.